 Maybe I’m living under a rock (likely) but I actually hadn’t heard of elderflower until recently.
 I was actually shocked to find elderflower cordial in the first grocery store I checked.
 Usually I’m traipsing all over the city and back to find certain ingredients, only to give up and order them online, so to see it right there on the grocery store shelf was nothing short of a miracle.

 Elderflower cordial is very floral, with an almost citrusy aftertaste.
 It goes really well with lemon, and is just perfect for the spring/summer season.

 For the lemon cake, I used the same recipe I used for my Lemon Blueberry Cake, but scaled it up for slightly thicker layers.
 For the lemon curd, I modified a recipe we used in pastry school (it’s SO good omg).
+Be sure to check out my tutorial for How to Make Lemon Curd.
 Those went off without a hitch, but I made a couple of mistakes working with the elderflower cordial.

 Initially, I made an elderflower syrup by bringing 1/4 cup water and 1/4 cup sugar to a boil before stirring 2 Tbsp of elderflower cordial into it.
 This tasted delicious, but once used on the cake, the elderflower was overpowered by the lemon flavours.
 The cordial itself is actually already a syrup (since you’d need to dilute it to use in drinks, etc.) so I should have just used it straight up.
 You can choose to do it either way though.

 Speaking of drinks.. as I was working on this Lemon Elderflower Cake, I found out there’s actually an elderflower liqueur too!
 What to do?!
 You know I love to booze up my cakes here and there, so I was so tempted to try this instead.
 A quick Google search led me to a $50 price tag though… yikes.